-- 18″ piece of flagstone, slate, or other flat stone (basking surface)*
+- Large piece of flagstone, slate, or other flat stone (basking surface)*

 - Food and water dishes

-*Save a LOT of money on shipping costs by buying rocks at your local landscaping supply store, like Home Depot or Lowe’s.
+*You can save a LOT of money on shipping costs by buying sand, decorative rocks, and stone at your local landscaping supply or general home improvement store with a garden center.

 Do not purchase bearded dragons younger than 3 months old, as hatchlings are fragile, defensive, easily stressed, and more likely to die shortly after purchase.
 If it’s skinny and tiny, it’s most likely too small to be sold.
 Ask the pet store or the breeder the age of the dragon — if they don’t know, take your business elsewhere.

-We also recommend finding an experienced reptile veterinarian in your area.
+I also recommend finding an experienced reptile veterinarian in your area.
 It’s always better to do a little bit of research when nothing’s wrong than to find yourself in a panic when your pet gets sick.
-Check out our Reptile Vet Directory to get started.
+Check out the ReptiFiles Reptile Vet Directory to get started.